SpareBank1/sb1-personal-client-python-tutorial/README.md

 ---
 **IMPORTANT**

 At this point it is prudent to remind you that the oAuth token is your personal, long lived, key to your bank accounts.
 It can be used to access your account information, and to transfer money from your account.
 Keep it safe!
-If you fear it may have been compromised; immediately go to the registration link for your bank (provided above) and delete the application access.
+If you fear it may have been compromised; immediately go to the registration link for your bank (provided above) and delete the application access

 ---

 ## Save the token

 We have successfully managed to get a token, this token is valid for 6 months, we want to keep it and re-use it.
 I have a well-protected computer with an encrypted drive, so I choose to use python shelve for simplicity.
 You might want to save it to your operating system keychain or similar.
-Now, let's modify the script to save the token, and reuse the token if possible.
+Now, let's modify the script to save the token, and reuse the token if possible

 ```python